pascallaliberte/sharpen.page/_posts/2020-05-08-too-much-text-what-to-do-about-that-feedback.md

 ---
 layout: post
 title: '"Too Much Text": What to Do About that Feedback'
+description: "Someone said your landing page has “too much text.”
+Why to take that feedback lightly — and how to tighten without gutting it."
 categories: jtbd copywriting
 tags: showcase optimizing struggle-first
 showcased: